Gregory Peck: 1950–1953: Worldwide recognition

 His third film under Henry King's direction, David and Bathsheba, a Biblical epic, was the top-grossing movie of 1951.
 The two-hit-movie punch of Horatio and David elevated Peck to the status of Hollywood mega-star.
 David and Bathsheba tells the story of David (Peck), who slew Goliath as a teenager, and later as the beloved King, becomes infatuated with the married Bathsheba, played by Susan Hayward.
 Peck's performance in David and Bathsheba was evaluated upon release by The New York Times as "an authoritative performance," and Variety stated "Peck is a commanding personality...he shades his character expertly," In recent years, critics have argued that his "stiff" performance is made up for in charisma, but overall, they praised his strength in the role; Leonard Maltin says the movie has "only fair performances."
 David and Bathsheba opened with positive reviews, including praise for avoiding excessive spectacle (Note: Bosley Crowther asserted the film "avoids pageantry and overwhelming concocted spectacle...the rest of the cast is entirely overshadowed by (Peck's) role....
 Having been mounted artistically, an age-old tale now takes on colorful dimensions...for all its verbosity and occasional slickness and sensuality (it) makes its points with feeling and respect."
 Variety said "This is a big picture in every respect....
 Expert casting throughout focuses on each characterization" with each performer doing strong work except for Hayward.) while remaining an epic with "dignified restraint."

-Peck returned to swashbucklers in The World in His Arms (1952), directed by Raoul Walsh, who had also directed Captain Horatio Hornblower.
+Peck returned to swashbucklers in The World in His Arms (1952), reuniting him with director Raoul Walsh.
 Peck portrays a seal-hunting ship captain in 1850 San Francisco who romances a Russian countess played by Ann Blyth and ends up engaging a rival sealer played by Anthony Quinn in a sailing race to Alaska.
 The film was given positive reviews by both contemporary and modern critics.
 (Note: Bosley Crowther wrote, "A couple of handsome down-east schooners, racing furiously through a wind-swept sea...pretty much steal a robust show from Gregory Peck, Ann Blyth and other mortals.
 And this is no whit of discredit to the mere actors in this lively film; they are faced with uneven competition in this drama....
 [It's loaded] with muscular and romantic action of the juiciest and easily playable sort...the action spills forth without clear reason...the characters presented make more motion and color than they make sense.
 Gregory Peck as the venturesome hero is only a shade more restrained than Anthony Quinn who plays a Portuguese captain as though he were animated by hot feet and rum.")
 All Movie commented that Peck is "a superb actor, who brings enormous skill to the part, but who simply lacks the overt derring-do and danger that is part of the role."
 The film was moderately successful, more so in the UK than in North America.